Can you use wallpaper in a bathroom?

 Vinyl wallcoverings are generally extremely durable, which makes them the ideal candidate for frequently used rooms and most suited to use in your kitchen and bathroom.

 The front face is made of vinyl and so this makes it wipeable if it gets splashed.
-However what you have to remember is they are paper backed.
-So there is always a chance that mould can grow behind it if the room has a high humidity or does not have good ventilation.
+However what you have to remember is they are often paper backed so there is always a chance that mould can grow behind it if the room has a high humidity or does not have good ventilation.

 Vinyl wallpaper ideas for a bathroom